 Presented here is a rigid, non-driven lightweight chassis for utility vehicles (see Fig. 1) that offers a significant weight advantage and improved suspension properties.
 In addition it includes a build-in mechanism for cost-effective wheel alignment.

 The presented chassis, even when build with standard steel components, offers a significant weight advantage over conventional chassis designs.
-The key advantage of this new design is that primarily pressure and tensil forces are being transmitted, bending moments are mostly avoided.
-Thus, this new chassis could also be produced from carbon-fiber reinforced materials, which would result in enormous weight savings.
+The key advantage of this new design is that primarily pressure and tensile forces are being transmitted, bending moments are mostly avoided.
+Thus, this new chassis could also be produced from carbon fiber-reinforced materials, which would result in enormous weight savings.
 However, even as a standard steel construction, the chassis is significantly lighter then conventional constructions.
 The ring-shaped upper braces allow placement of the suspension elements close, or even directly above the axle, which leads to direct force transmission into the suspension, while the dropped lower brace keeps the overall height low.
 Taken together, this design significantly improves suspension properties and helps constructing weight-optimized trailing arms.
 The adjustable upper cross braces furthermore allow easy and cost-effective wheel alignment and compensation of production tolerances.

-Together, reduced height, weight advantage and thus increased payload, cost-effective production and minimized tire wear result in substantial cost savings.
+Altogether, reduced height, weight advantage and thus increased payload, cost-effective production and minimized tire wear result in substantial cost savings.
 In addition, the specific construction design allows for easy integration of electric motors close to wheel hubs, which makes it particularly attractive for the increasing e-mobility sector.

 - Energy savings due to weight advantage (fuel consumption)

 - Cost savings due to cost effective wheel alignment